immutable/ts-immutable-sdk/tests/func-tests/README.md

 * `not @registration` - run all tests except those with the `@registration` tag

 **Tip:** To focus on a single test, add the `@only` tag to the relevant scenario, and set the tag expression to match.

+## Tests that take long

+Please add the `@slow` tag to any tests that take longer than a few minutes to run.
+These tests will be skipped on CI.